kunalspathak/SVE_dotnet/docs/SME.md

 ## .NET Runtime

+TODO - talk about the use case
 To add the SME support in .NET Runtime, there are lot of considerations that need to be evaluated, out of which the primary ones are:

-- Switch streaming mode ON/OFF automatically
+- Switch streaming state automatically
 - Surfacing `ZA` storage using .NET APIs, if there is a need (which is unlikely).
 - Runtime aspects
   - Exception Handling